General School Information

 Colebrook Infant Academy promotes an active partnership in the learning process between pupils, parents, staff, governors and groups within the wider community.
 We believe that every child should be given the opportunity to achieve their full potential: intellectually, emotionally, socially, physically and spiritually, regardless of gender, culture or disability.

-Our school has an admission level of 50 pupils for each school year.
+Our school has a PAN (published admission number) of 50 pupils on entry each school year.
 No child will be refused entry to our school on the grounds of any disability.
 Our equal opportunities policy is rigorously enforced to ensure that children with disabilities are not treated less favourably than other children.

 How does the School know if children need extra help and what should I do if I think my child has special educational needs?

-At Colebrook Infant Academy children are identified as having SEN through a variety of ways
+At Colebrook Infant Academy children are identified as having SEND through a variety of ways including the following:-

 How will school support my child?